subspace-com/subspace_java_openapi_client/README.md

 ## API Tokens

 Subspace authenticates your API requests using JWT Bearer tokens.
-The provided client library requires this JWT to be set before it can be used, by setting the local access token in the local configuration.
-This is done by updating the configuration line marked "YOUR ACCESS TOKEN" by replacing the text "YOUR ACCESS TOKEN" with your JWT Bearer token.
+To use any Subspace API, you must pass a Bearer token with each request.
+If you do not include your Bearer token when making an API request, or use one that is incorrect or disabled, Subspace returns an error.

 Bearer tokens are granted by requesting one (as noted below) and presenting your publishable (client_id) and secret (client_secret) tokens.